-Mummy’s Star is here to support you through this period, and we offer regular check ins to see how you are and what will help you through this period.
-Your Mummy’s Star Information and Support Worker with be able to sign post you to support in your area, please contact them for help with this.
+Mummy’s Star is here to support you through this period, and we offer regular check-ins to see how you are and what will help you through this period.
+Your Mummy’s Star Information and Support Worker will be able to signpost you to support in your area, please contact them for help with this.
 If you are struggling with your emotions after cancer or need support outside of our working hours, please contact your health care team or call the NHS on 111.

 The diagnosis and treatment of cancer create intense and overwhelming feelings which can be difficult to experience.
 Some of the common ones are:

 There can be feelings of guilt that you have cancer in the first place, that somehow you were living wrong, or doing something to bring it on is common.
 A position unfortunately that sometimes media and self-help manuals can exacerbate.
 There can be feelings of guilt about making treatment choices, the effects of treatment on your baby in the short and long term.
 You may also feel guilty if you are unable to breastfeed your baby and that that you are unable to be the mum you wanted to be because of the impact of the diagnosis and treatment.

 Cancer can create a great deal of fear including how you are going to manage treatment, look after your children as well as what the future holds and fear of dying.
 It can be difficult to talk about these fears with loved ones as you may want to try and protect each other.